perendi/EnigmaSimulator/README.md

 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies

+The project also contains a jupyter notebook, in which some experiments have been conducted with the Hungarian language and its Index of Coincidence.

 ## Creator

 This project is created by Daniel Matyas Perendi under the supervision of Dr. Prosanta Gope.